Internet speed? New Zealand is kicking our ass!

 Check out this short video to learn more about Internet speed tests.

-The biggest issue we face is trying to copy the big boy countries that have decent infrastructure, we want all the mod cons with Cloud this and offsite that, but our Australian network does not allow for the same quality of service that you would want to run a business on.
-The ISP’s know this! in fact most of them do not back their NBN connections with any business level service agreement.
+The biggest issue we face is we’re trying to copy the big boy countries that have a decent Internet infrastructure.
+We want all the mod cons with Cloud this and offsite that, but our Australian network does not allow for the same quality of service that you would want to run a business on.
+A lot of people check internet outages in my area every day.

-While this is most upsetting for us Aussies there is little we can do about it.
+The internet service providers (ISPs) know this!
+In fact, most of them do not back their NBN connections with any business-level service agreement.
+While this is most upsetting for us Aussies, there is little we can do about it.

-This is a National result and your mileage may vary, the best you can do is make sure you are with a provider that gives you the best speed for your area.
-You can do a lookup using tools like ADSL2 Exchanges, it works for all fixed ADSL and NBN connections.
+This is a national result and your mileage may vary.
+The best you can do is make sure you are with an ISP that gives you the best speed in your area.
+You can do a lookup using tools like ADSL2 Exchanges.
+It works for all fixed ADSL and NBN connections.

 The Final Word